francisko-rezende/ioasys-campIV-pokedex/README.md

 - [x] Save to favorites/Fav list
 - [ ] Make app more acessible
   - [ ] Use more Radix-UI components
+- [ ] Write more tests for the app
+- [ ] Write more stories for the app's storybook

 See the [open issues](https://github.com/francisko-rezende/ioasys-campIV-pokedex/issues) for a full list of proposed features (and known issues).